ndeanon25/CVProject/README.md

 This project uses [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) to detect **my face** from live webcam input.
 The model was custom-trained on personal image data and deployed using OpenCV on macOS.

+##Disclaimer: This will not work without your data, this project was built specifically for my face, so the code will work if tweaked by changing paths to your data.
+This is to help you get started on it.
 ---

 ## 📸 Demo